microsoft/api-guidelines/graph/patterns/navigation-property.md

 ## Issues and Considerations
 -------------------------

 In the current Microsoft Graph implementation, there are some limitations on the use of navigation properties that cross between backend services.
 These limitations are being eliminated over time, but it will be necessary to ensure support for any particular scenario.
+[Limitations of the current implementation](https://dev.azure.com/msazure/One/_wiki/wikis/Microsoft%20Graph%20Partners/354352/Cross-workload-navigations?anchor=supported-scenarios) are documented internally.

 Navigation properties defined within an entity are not returned by default when retreiving the representation of an entity unless explicity desired by a service.